andreasabel/inCode/entry/introduction-to-singletons-2.md

 It's important to remember that our original separate-implementation `SomeDoor` is, functionally, identical to the new code-reusing `Door`.
 All of the contents are isomorphic with each other, and you could write a function converting one to the other.
-The reason why they are the same is that *having an existentially quantified singleton is the same as having a value of the corresponding type.*
-Having an existentially quantified `SingDS s` is *the same as* having a value of type `DoorState`.
+This is because *having an existentially quantified singleton is the same as having a value of the corresponding type.* Having an existentially quantified `SingDS s` is *the same as* having a value of type `DoorState`.

 In fact, the *singletons* library gives us a direct existential wrapper: